Custom Pest Control

 Identifying Activity

 • Damaged Wood – Smooth tunnels, that sometimes look professionally drilled, which can often be found in areas near moisture.
-Kitchens and bathrooms tend to be frequent areas for damaged wood but outside wooden structures such as decks tend to be hotspots as well.
+Kitchens and bathrooms tend to be frequent areas for damaged wood but outside wooden structures such as sheds and decks tend to be hotspots as well.

 DIY Prevention Tips

-• Cut Down the Bridges – Tree branches, Bushes, and other vegetation that touch your home or hang over your roof, provide a great path for these pests to invade.
+• Cut Down the Bridges – Tree branches, bushes, and other vegetation that touch your home or hang over your roof, provide a great path for these pests to invade.
 Trimming back tree branches and any vegetation that touch your home is a great preventative measure.

-• Seal the Ants’ Doors – Cracks in your foundation, gaps around utility pipes and conduits, and openings on windows are all great points of access for Carpenter Ants.
+• Seal the Ants’ Doorways – Cracks in your foundation, gaps around utility pipes and conduits, and openings on windows are all great points of access for Carpenter Ants.
 Sealing these areas off can be done easily and at low cost by using water-proof caulk.

 • Eliminate Wood to Ground Contact – Some wooden sheds and decking touch the ground directly which allow for moisture absorption and increase the probability of rot.
 Tree stumps, Fire wood and wooden debris directly on the ground also provide excellent opportunities for softening or rotting wood that are great environments for Carpenter Ants.
 Eliminating these sources can help prevent Carpenter Ants from starting on or near your home.